Ruth Chapter 1

 Modern: Noʻomī Classically /neɪˈoʊmaɪ, ˈneɪ.oʊmaɪ/, colloquially /neɪˈoʊmi, ˈneɪ.oʊmi/;) The etymology of her name is not certain, but it is possible that it means “good, pleasant, lovely, winsome.

-said, Turn back, my daughters!
+, my daughters!
 Why will y’all go with me? have I any more sons in my womb, who they may be your husbands?

 1:13 Would y’all wait for them till they were grown?
-Should y’all stay on their account debar yourselves from having husbands?
+Should y’all stay on their account eliminate yourselves from having husbands?
 Oh no, my daughters!
 My lot is far more bitter than yours for the hand of YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here